DUNE-DAQ/proto-spack/README.md

 epdtdi-spack-build01, epdtdi-spack-build02 and epdtdi-spack-build03 reachable through the account: spacknp

-# Testing: Steps using any of the epdtdi-spack-build0X machines:
+# First build: Steps using any of the epdtdi-spack-build0X machines:

 Download the script: https://github.com/DUNE-DAQ/proto-spack/blob/98318b8e6f38a2717d8aaee9817f20356f828603/spack-build.sh

 and execute it.
 This script is intended to install locally all externals and dependencies.
 It will also install the gcc8.2.0 compiler already interfaced with binutils.

+NOTE: This procedure is needed only once.
+It will automatically install the compiler and all packages.
+For future developments and builds of individual packages, this script should not be used and procedures are decribed at the next section

+# Development: Steps using any of the epdtdi-spack-build0X machines:

+Individual packages will just need the setup of the spack configuration as follows:

+source $HOME/spack/share/spack/setup-env.sh

+Then any package can be rebuilt doing:

+spack install <name_of_the_package>

 # List of external DUNE packages